 All the members fullfill the provision of Paragraph 15.09(1)(c) of the Main Market Listing Requirements (“MMLR”) of Bursa Malaysia Securities Berhad (“Bursa Securities”).

-The Terms of Reference of the AC is available on the page Terms of Reference - AC 2018
+The detailed Terms of Reference of the AC is available on the corporate website of the Company at www.timwell.com.my

 Paragraph 40(b) of this ISA explains that the shaded material below can be located in an Appendix to the auditor's report.
 Paragraph 40(c) explains that when law, regulation or national auditing standards expressly permit, reference can be made to a website of an appropriate authority that contains the description of the auditor's responsibilities, rather than including this material in the auditor's report, provided that the description on the website addresses, and is not inconsistent with, the description of the auditor's responsibilities below.

-As a part of an audit in accordance with ISAs, the External Auditor exercise professional judgment and maintain professional skepticism throughout the audit.
+As a part of an audit in accordance with ISAs, the External Auditors exercise professional judgment and maintain professional skepticism throughout the audit.
 They also:

 They also provide those charged with governance with a statement that they have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on their independence, and where applicable, related safeguards.

-The AC had considered the suitability and independence of the external auditors, Messrs Crowe Malaysia PLT during their discussion of the Group Audit Plan for the financial year ended 31 December 2018.
+The AC had considered the suitability and independence of the external auditors, Messrs Baker Tilly Monteiro Heng PLT during their discussion of the Group Audit Plan for the financial year ended 31 December 2020.
 The factors that taken into account including the adequacy of experience and resources of the firm and professional staff assigned to the audit and the level of non-audit services to be rendered by the external auditors to the Group for the financial year under review.

 The Board is aware of the potential conflict of interest situation that may arise if the Company’s External Auditors are engaged to provide non-audit services to the Group.
 The External Auditors have reviewed the non-audit services provided to the Group during the year and that to the best of their knowledge, the non-audit services did not impair their independence.
 The Company had also disclosed fees received by the External Auditors for non-audit work for the financial year under review in Additional Disclosure Requirements.

-The fee incurred by the External Auditors for audit and non-audit services for the financial year ended 31 December 2018 were as follows:-
+The fee incurred for audit and non-audit services by the External Auditors for the financial year ended 31 December 2020 were as follows:-

 The External Auditors will attend and brief the AC on matters relating to external audit.
 During the financial year, the External Auditors attended three (3) AC meetings to provide review of the financial position of the Group and updates on the Financial Reporting Standards and relevant regulatory requirements, recognises the implication of those changes and complies with the requirements.